Target Date Series from The Principal

 Staying on Target with Disciplined Rebalancing

-This graphic illustrates a simplified concept of how rebalancing works within Principal LifeTime portfolios.
-Actual rebalancing ranges may vary by asset classes which comprise the equity and fixed income funds in the portfolios.
+This graphic illustrates a simplified concept of how rebalancing works.
+Actual rebalancing ranges may vary by asset class and specific target date series.

-To maintain the selected asset allocation for each Principal LifeTime portfolio, disciplined rebalancing is essential.
+To maintain the selected asset allocation for each Principal target date series, disciplined rebalancing is essential.
 Our rebalancing process is strategic—we view it as a risk management service—in which we focus, not on short-term market trends, but on controlling and managing systematic risk.

-Our portfolio managers blend qualitative factors and quantitative inputs, including economic fundamentals, market conditions, and changing investor sentiment, to keep each Principal LifeTime portfolio within a target range allocation for every asset class and every investment manager.
-Through ongoing oversight, our portfolio managers determine when the portfolios' asset allocations drift outside of their minimum or maximum target ranges.
+Our portfolio managers blend qualitative factors and quantitative inputs, including economic fundamentals, market conditions, and changing investor sentiment, to keep each target date series allocated within a target range for every asset class and investment manager.
+Through ongoing monitoring, our portfolio managers determine when the portfolios' asset allocations drift outside of their minimum or maximum target ranges.
 They actively manage the appropriate timing and pace of portfolio adjustments back to target weights.
 This systematic approach to rebalancing helps maintain consistent portfolio performance.